 - Zapatas on Melbourne St. is better than Montezumas with a two-for-one voucher, however the owner is a bit surly.
 He's less surly if you eat in, though!
 He may not have been the owner, or no longer is, as he has not been sighted for several years.
 (2010)

 - The Exeter - Keg Bar.
 Semaphore Road, Exeter.
-Unlike the similarly named pub in the city, visiting this wonderful sea-side location (warning - you can't see the sea from the pub) will net you two parmis and a jug of beer or two imperial pints for $25 (2015).
+Unlike the similarly named pub in the city, visiting this wonderful sea-side location (warning - you can't see the sea from the pub) will net you a parmi and a pint for $15 (2020).

 - Railway Hotel.
 St. Vincent St., Port Adelaide.
 Forget paying $25 for a schnitzel at a pub.
 Go to the Railway Hotel and pay $14!
-Nice selection of beer and intriguing taxidermy.
+Nice selection of beer and intriguing taxidermy (2016).